In this guide

 - Avoid direct sun + humidity: can fade prints and encourage tarnish on uncoated frames.

 If you see minor dulling, buff gently with a clean microfiber cloth first.
 The protective coat on Frapery frames usually restores sheen without polish.
+If you are unsure which care method applies, compare silver-plated and sterling-silver picture frames before using a metal cleaner.

 Glass and velvet backing care